deepkit/deepkit-website2/src/pages/documentation/template.md

 }).run();
 ```

-When you return such a TSX in your route method, the HTTP content type is automatically set to `texthtml; charset=utf-8`.
+When you return such a JSX in your route method, the HTTP content type is automatically set to `texthtml; charset=utf-8`.

 ## Components